pepeyc7526/qwen-bluesky-bot/README.md

 ### 5. Use your bot
 Post from **your main account**:

-- `ai What is AI?` → local answer
+- `@your-bot.bsky.social ai What is AI?` → local answer
-- `ai web What is Chainbase?` → with web search
+- `@your-bot.bsky.social ai web What is Chainbase?` → with web search

 > 📌 The bot **only responds to you** — no one else can trigger it.